LovesWorking/react-query-external-sync/README.md

 ## Introduction

 Welcome to **React Query External Sync**!
-This tool is designed for developers and QA teams to remotely sync and manage React Query state via an external dashboard.
+This tool is designed for developers and QA teams to remotely manage React Query state via an external dashboard.
 It's particularly beneficial for React Native projects, where React Query Dev Tools integration is absent.

 ## Features